 Your organization should stress ethical behavior in all stakeholder transactions and interactions.
 Your organization's governance body should require highly ethical conduct and monitor all conduct accordingly.
-Ethical conduct should address both business and health care practices, such as nondiscriminatory patient treatment policies and the protection of patients' rights and privacy.
 Your senior leaders should be role models of ethical behavior and make their expectations of the workforce very clear.

 Your organization's ethical principles are the foundation for your culture and values.
 They distinguish right from wrong.
 Clearly articulated ethical principles, along with your organizational values, empower your people to make effective decisions and may serve as boundary conditions for determining organizational norms and prohibitions.

 Transparency is characterized by consistently candid and open communication, accountability, and the sharing of clear and accurate information by leadership and management.
 The benefits of transparency are manifold.
 Transparency is a key factor in workforce engagement and allows people to see why actions are being taken and how they can contribute.
-Transparency and accountability are also important in interactions with patients, customers, and other stakeholders, giving them a sense of involvement, engagement, and confidence in your organization.
+Transparency and accountability are also important in interactions with customers and other stakeholders, giving them a sense of involvement, engagement, and confidence in your organization.